Plant Guides12 min read

 • Year-round production.
 With day-neutral varieties and controlled lighting, you can harvest strawberries every month of the year regardless of outdoor season.

 • Water efficiency.
-Hydroponic systems recirculate nutrient solution, using up to 90% less water than field production.
+Closed-loop hydroponic systems recirculate nutrient solution, using 70–90% less water than open-field production depending on system type and climate (Alavi et al., 2025).

 Best Hydroponic Systems for Strawberries

 Not all hydroponic systems perform equally for strawberries.
-A 2025 study by Hutchinson et al. at Purdue University tested four systems head-to-head over 129 days with 'Florida Brilliance' and 'Florida Beauty' cultivars.
+A 2025 study by Hutchinson et al. at the University of Georgia tested four systems head-to-head over 129 days with 'Florida Brilliance' and 'Florida Beauty' cultivars.
 The results were clear.

 SystemYield RankingBest ForSetup Cost